-The wished for waist size was about 18 inches, which was attained by corsetry and much pain, cutting up to 6 inches off your natural waist size – not to mention blood supply !
+The wished for waist size was about 18 inches, attained by the corset and much pain.
+This cut up to 6 inches off the natural waist size – not to mention blood supply !

 The Gibson Girl Silhouette